Retrofit ButterflyMX with an ACS

 • If the building does not want to continue using the fob system in place, simply remove the call box and replace it with ButterflyMX.

-How to retrofit ButterflyMX with an ACS
+How to retrofit the video intercom with an existing ACS

 If an access control system is present, you must wire the ButterflyMX intercom directly to the system.